nabinkim0318/MacLab/README.md

 - MIDI tool box is installed, and it is set path in MatLab
 - MIR tool box is installed, and it is set path in MatLab
 - The folder of mp3 files should be also set as path in MatLab
+- Signal Processing Toolbox is installed (one of MatLab's add-on)

 Features:
 - Roughness: